-To ensure your home remodel goes as smoothly as possible, it’s best to establish a detailed timeline and max budget for the project.
+To ensure your home remodel goes smoothly, establish a detailed timeline and max budget for the project.

-Certainly, you could hire someone to plan, design, and budget the project for you, but that can cost a lot of money, and we’re all about budgeting wisely.
+Hiring someone to plan, design, and budget the project for you is the safest option, but that can cost a lot of money, and we’re all about budgeting wisely.

-Before jumping into your home remodel, familiarize yourself with the remodeling process and what goes into it.
+Before jumping into your home remodel—whether you're doing some of the work yourself or hiring a contractor to handle it all—familiarize yourself with the remodeling process and what goes into it.

-On average, home remodeling projects take 3 - 8 months to complete, but this all depends on the overall size and complexity of the project, as well as who you hire to do the work and the amount of work you choose to do yourself.
+On average, a complete home remodeling project takes 3-6 months to complete, but this all depends on the overall size and complexity of the project, as well as who you hire to do the work and the amount of work you choose to do yourself.

-A good rule of thumb: For every $80,000 spent, expect it to take roughly 4 - 6 weeks to complete the work.
+A good rule of thumb: For every $10,000 spent, expect it to take 1-2 weeks to complete the work.

-However, before the first hammer is swung, there is planning to be done, contractors to hire, permits to be pulled, etc.—all of which takes time.
+However, before doing any work, there is planning to be done, contractors to hire, permits to be pulled, etc.—all of which takes time.